Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 Fauna of the Sado estuary

 The Sado estuary has been declared a reserva natural (23,971ha), Ramsar Site and a Special Protection Area for Birds (SPA), largely on account of the 300-plus species of vertebrate recorded here.
-More than 40 species of fish use the area as a nursery, including Lusitanian Bottle-nosed Dolphin © John Muddeman Bottle-nosed Dolphin Tursiops truncatus © John Muddemantoadfish (the most abundant), undulate ray, European conger, shore pipefish and dragonet, plus a large population of Twaite shad.
+More than 40 species of fish use the area as a nursery, including Lusitanian Bottle-nosed Dolphin © John Muddeman Bottle-nosed Dolphin Tursiops truncatus © Teresa Farinotoadfish (the most abundant), undulate ray, European conger, shore pipefish and dragonet, plus a large population of Twaite shad.
 Notable amphibians and reptiles in the reserve include southern marbled newt, west Iberian painted frog, both common and stripeless tree frogs, natterjack, Spanish (stripe-necked) terrapin, ocellated and spiny-footed lizards, large and Spanish psammodromus and Montpellier snake, while outstanding among the mammals are the nationally scarce barbastelle bat, Cabrera's vole, otter, western polecat and bottle-nosed Spanish Terrapin © Teresa Farino Spanish Terrapin

 Mauremys leprosa